Living & Working in Hong Kong

 In order to assist you to complete your “Tax Return-Individuals”, a copy of the Annual Tax Return will be made available on your HKU Portal.
 You may view or print your Annual Tax Return via “Self Service > Finance & Enterprises Office > Annual Tax Return”.
 An announcement will be made by the FEO when the Annual Tax Return is ready on your HKU Portal, usually at the end of April.
 Enquiries on Annual Tax Return can be directed to the FEO by e-mail to firstname.lastname@example.org.

-An appointee on fixed-term or temporary contract who is aged between 18 and 65 must enroll in the University’s Mandatory Provident Fund (MPF) Scheme, unless he/she is an exempt person and complete the appropriate Declaration Form for Exemption from Mandatory Provident Fund.
+An appointee aged between 18 and 65 who is employed for 60 days or more must enrol in the University’s Mandatory Provident Fund (MPF) Scheme unless he/she is an exempt person under the provisions of the MPF Schemes Ordinance.
 The University will make mandatory contributions in accordance with the MPF Schemes Ordinance in respect of the appointee and in relation to the period of employment under the contract.

 If you do not have the right of abode or right to land in Hong Kong, you are required to obtain an employment visa before coming to Hong Kong to take up your appointment.
 You may also need to apply for dependant or student visas, as appropriate, in respect of your dependants, if any.
 The University will be the sponsor of your employment visa application and you will be the sponsor of your dependants.